公 法 评 论 |

 universal individual, the species-being, not the partic ular individual

 like you or me.
-In this sense, "the liberation of the individual" is not
+In this sense, "the liberation of the individual"

 the same thing as individual liberty in the classical liberal sense.
 It is